United States invasion of Panama

-The primary purpose of the invasion was to depose Panama's de facto ruler, General Manuel Noriega, who was wanted by U.S. authorities for racketeering and drug trafficking.
-Following the operation, the Panama Defense Forces were dissolved and President-elect Guillermo Endara was sworn into office.
+The United States invaded Panama in mid-December 1989 during the presidency of George H. W. Bush.
+The purpose of the invasion was to depose the de facto ruler of Panama, General Manuel Noriega, who was wanted by U.S. authorities for racketeering and drug trafficking.
+The operation, codenamed Operation Just Cause, concluded in late January 1990 with the surrender of Noriega.
+The Panama Defense Forces (PDF) were dissolved, and President-elect Guillermo Endara was sworn into office.